FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 multilayer perceptrons](https://boostedml.com/2020/04/feedforward-neural-networks-and-multilayer-perceptrons.html).
 We use leaky rectified linear units [leakyrelu](https://fluxml.ai/Flux.jl/stable/models/nnlib/#NNlib.leakyrelu) to ensure out model is non-linear.

 Here, the coefficient `α` (in the `leakyrelu` below), is set to 0.2.
 Empirically,
-this value allows forgood training of the network (based on prior experiments).
+this value allows for good training of the network (based on prior experiments).
 It has also been found that Dropout ensures a good generalization of the learned network, so we will use that below.
 As a final non-linearity, we use the `sigmoid` activation function.